duttpathak/Linux-/README.md

 10 What is a run-level in Linux?

-A run level is a an operating state on a Unix and Unix-based OS that is preset on the Linux-based system.
+A run level is an operating state on a Unix and Unix-based OS that is preset on the Linux-based system.
 Runlevels determine which programs can execute after the OS boots up and it defines the state of the machine after boot.

 11 How many run-levels are there in Linux?